-Applicants who have successfully completed an BDA accredited course for ATS Dyscalculia within the last three years can apply.
+Applicants who have successfully completed an BDA accredited course for Approved Teacher Dyscalculia within the last three years can apply.

 Applicants must have a minimum of two years (1,900 hours) relevant professional experience teaching or supporting learners up to, and including, 18 years of age.
 This may be a full-time or part-time posts.

 To apply for ATD you will need to start your online application via the Application box on the right of this page

 - You will need a completed Tutor form signed by your course leader and upload it as part of the application process

 - You will need to read and agree to adhere to the BDA Code of Ethics